knightcrawler-stremio/knightcrawler/README.md

 1. Domain or subdomain that points toward your ip.
 You can use [DuckDNS](duckdns.org) for a free subdomain.
 2. Ports 80 and 443 opened on your router/gateway.
 Refer to [PortForward.com](https://portforward.com/)

+Replace `subdomain.com` with your domain name in the Caddyfile; `knightcrawler/development/docker/Caddyfile`.

 ### Run the project